Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Hierarchical PDE Approach for Multilevel MCMC

-To demonstrate our method, we consider a three-level MCMC with the hierarchical stochastic PDE solver by utilizing Algorithm \ref{alg:q_ml}.
-The computational domain is a unit cube discretized with tetrahedral elements.
+To demonstrate our method is well-suited for multilevel MCMC algorithms, we test a four-level MCMC with the hierarchical stochastic PDE solver by utilizing Algorithm \ref{alg:q_ml}.
+The computational domain is a unit cube discretized using tetrahedral elements, with about $1.57$M elements on the finest level.
+Each coarser level is formed by uniformly coarsening by a factor of $8$, until obtaining $3,072$ elements on the coarsest level.
 For the prior, we consider Gaussian random fields with correlation length $\lambda = 0.3$ and marginal variance of $\sigma^2 =0.5$.
-Table \ref{tab:cube_time} provides information regarding the number of elements in each level, as well as the wall time needed to generate $50$ realizations of $u_k$ for various numbers of processors.

-While we may consider a level dependent number of processors based on these scaling results (which is a possible future direction), in the following computations we fix the total number of processors to $8$.
-For the observational pressure data, we synthetically generate a realization $p_\text{obs}$ with $\sigma_\eta^2 =0.005$; this is done via \eqref{eq:yobs} on a reference mesh with approximately $12.5$M elements.
+For the observational pressure data, we synthetically generate a realization $p_\text{obs}\in\R^{25}$ with $\sigma_\eta^2 =0.005$; this is done via \eqref{eq:yobs} on a reference mesh with approximately $12.5$M elements.